livingdocsIO/documentation/content/reference-docs/public-api/publications/latest-draft-beta.md

 |?renditions|string||A comma-separated list of rendition handles.
 Example: `?renditions=web,json`|

 --description--
 This endpoint returns the most recent draft version of a document.
+A token with permission
 The response is a JSON object with 5 possible top-level properties:

 - systemdata